 weakened immune system

 aThe populations noted here are found in the general public and recognized by the CDC.
-Rapivab is indicated for adults aged 18+.
+Rapivab is indicated for patients 2 years and older.

-No substantive data exist on the use of Rapivab in adults with concurrent illness or with weakened immune system.
+No substantive data exist on the use of Rapivab in adults or children with concurrent illness or with weakened immune system.

-Many conditions can increase the risk of serious complications4
+Many conditions can increase the risk of serious complications5

 The CDC has identified these concomitant conditions that may put patients at greater risk of complications from influenza.